vippsas/vipps-invoice-api/vipps-invoice-api.md

 listing all the documents.
 This allows the IPP to present it in multiple ways.

 PDF is a commonly used MIME type, which can be displayed in most contexts.

+The Vipps app will display PDFs for now, but this may change at a later time.

 There is currently no limitation to the length of the URL.